9 Investing And Money Management Tips For Young Adults

 For example, let’s say you invest $10 and you are in the 22% tax bracket.
 That means you save $2.20 in taxes.
 So the $10 investment costs you only $7.80 out of your pocket.
 This is a great way to stretch your investment dollars in your 20s when you are trying to start investing with little money.

 Furthermore, your money grows without being taxed until you take withdrawals in retirement.
 This puts more of your money to work each year.
-Since you do not have to pay taxes on any of your investment gains or dividend income.
+Since you do not have to pay taxes on any of your investment gains or dividend income from the portfolio.

 Finally, most companies will contribute to your retirement account.
 It is called a company match.